You are here

 Medicaid Federal Medical Assistance Percentage (FMAP).
+See here for FMAP rates for Medicaid by state.
 As an incentive for states to expand their coverage programs for children, Congress created an “enhanced” federal matching rate for CHIP that is generally about 15 percentage points higher than the Medicaid rate — averaging 71 percent nationally.
 For example, if a state has a 50 percent match rate for Medicaid, they may have a 65 percent match rate for CHIP.
-Get more information on FMAP rates for Medicaid by state.
+See here for FMAP rates for CHIP by state.

 On March 18, 2020, the Families First Coronavirus Response Act (FFCRA) was enacted to respond to the COVID-19 public health emergency (PHE).
 The FFCRA provides states with a temporary 6.2 percent payment increase in FMAP funding.
 States qualify for this enhanced funding by adhering to the Maintenance of Effort requirement, which ensures eligible people enrolled in Medicaid stay enrolled and covered during the PHE.
 This requirement increased retention in Medicaid and potentially reduced churn in and out of the program.
 The additional funds are available to states from January 1, 2020 through the quarter in which the public health emergency period ends.